gralakt/Goal-Tracking/README.md

-When creating the idea for app, I aimed to combine a Calendar and a Reminders applications from iOS into one, and improve the process by adding a visual representation of progress in habit formation, based on the 90 repetition theory which states that after 90 repetitions, an activity becomes a habit
+When creating the idea for app, I aimed to combine a Calendar and a Reminders applications from iOS into one, and improve the process by adding a visual representation of progress in habit formation, based on the 90 repetition theory which states that after 90 repetitions, an activity becomes a habit.